 - Helpful advice available always

-We always deliver a high-quality service we can be proud of and will aim to keep your tenants and workers as safe as possible at all times and ensure you comply with the Health and Safety Executive (HSE) and Work Regulations 1989.
+We always deliver a high-quality service and aim to ensure you comply with the Health and Safety Executive (HSE) and Work Regulations 1989.
 We work flexibly to ensure our service works for you and there will be minimum disruption.

 Our PAT Testing CostsOur PAT Testing Costs can be found here and it’s easy to make a booking.